 - Origin and Distribution: The Persian hogweed is native to Turkey, Iraq and Iran.
 It was first introduced into Northern Europe as an ornamental curiosity and has since become established in coastal habitats, wetlands and pastures in six Member States (Czech Republic, Denmark, Estonia, Finland, Sweden and the United Kingdom).

 - Potential/Known Impacts: The species’ appearance and environmental impacts are similar to those of the Sosnowsky’s hogweed and the giant hogweed.
 Because of its ability to form dense impenetrable stands, the Persian hogweed has a tendency to suffocate out all other native plants and wildlife, causing significant ecological damage, particularly in Natura 2000 sites.
 It also has a major economic impact due to its erosive effects and impaired drainage along river courses.
 Contact with the plant’s sap, if exposed to sunlight, can cause severe skin burns.
 Some recreational areas have become completely inaccessible as a result.

 - How could it get here?

 As an ornamental plant, or accidentally on transport if travelling through areas where it grows alongside roads, shores and banks, or railways.

-- Is it found in Ireland?: Not yet present in Ireland
+- Is it found in Ireland or Northern Ireland?: It is not present in Ireland or Northern Ireland.

 - Methods for prevention: EU-level action includes a ban on sales and any planting or keeping, including in gardens, and a rapid eradication of any new populations to avoid the excessively high costs associated with its management later on.
 Where the species has become widely spread, appropriate management measures have to be taken.